noa/naacl2021/README.md

 `run_training.sh` script on a machine with a GPU, the script should automatically recognize and use a CUDA device.

+## Pretrained checkpoints

+The pre-trained checkpoints below may be used to reproduce experimental results from the paper:

 Checkpoints:
 ```bash
 https://storage.googleapis.com/emnlp_account_linking/full_checkpoint.tar.gz
 https://storage.googleapis.com/emnlp_account_linking/text_time_checkpoint.tar.gz
 ```

+Pass the `rank` or `link` flags to `scripts/fit.py` to run experiments with these models.